pythus2000us/heroku-playwright-buildpack/README.md

 ╚═════════════════════════════════════════════════════════════════════════╝
 ```

-You can incorporate this into Heroku's build step by including this script in `package.json`.
+You can incorporate it into Heroku's build step by including this script in the `package.json` file.

 ```
 "scripts": {